 For example, an unusual reaction to unusual information is normal.
-If a crowd suddenly starts running in one direction, it's normal for you to run in that direction as well, even if there isn't a rational reason for doing so.
+If a crowd suddenly starts running in one direction, it's normal for you to run that way as well, even if there isn't a rational reason for doing so.

 There are three forms of EMH: weak, semi-strong, and strong.
 Here's what each says about the market.

-Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
+Disclaimer: The information on this site is provided for discussion purposes only and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.